pb2323/Data-Mining-Assignments/Assignment6/README.md

 # README

 Portfolio is the project made via github copilot extension which is not a part of the scope current scope of the assignment (It was removed from scode after this was made so keeping in current assignment itself).
 It has its own readme file.
+Below mentioned are the details, AI chat history, and medium article for the Data science using AI chat assignment, which is part of the current scope.

 # **Stroke Prediction Project: A CRISP-DM Based Approach**